Recieve a call from our psychologists in the next 30 mins to understand your treatment options better

-Most of the time people with bipolar disorder, a combination of two or more medications are used to address the various symptoms.
+Most of the time people with bipolar disorder, a combination of two or more medications is used to address the various symptoms.
 These medications are prescribed only by certified medical professionals.

 Psychotherapy/talk therapy is an important part of treatment for bipolar disorder.

-Psychoeducation and behavioural therapy are the psychological treatments, which are in widespread clinical usage.
+Psychoeducation and behavioral therapy are psychological treatments, which are in widespread clinical usage.

-Medication and other therapies can help people to manage the bipolar symptoms and ease the highs and lows which are the barriers to living a normal, healthy and productive life.
+Medication and other therapies can help people to manage bipolar symptoms and ease the highs and lows which are the barriers to living a normal, healthy, and productive life.

-If you or someone you know is badly suffering from Bipolar disorder, it is a good idea you help them get diagnosed with a good psychiatrist or medical counsellor.
-To know more about the best therapies and treatment for bipolar disorder, visit www.cadabamshospitals.com or call us @+919741476476.
+If you or someone you know is badly suffering from Bipolar disorder, it is a good idea you help them in seeking treatment and to get diagnosed with a good psychiatrist or medical counselor.
+To know more about the best therapies and treatment for bipolar disorder, visit www.cadabamshospitals.com or call us at +919741476476.

-For individuals with Bipolar Disorder, it is important that they work in an environment with flexibility in the workplace and schedule with a lively and understanding workplace environment.
+For individuals with Bipolar Disorder, it is important that they work in an environment with flexibility in the workplace and schedule with a lively and understanding work environment.
 Experts say that indulging in work can be helpful for individuals with Bipolar Disorder.
-Careers include being a writer, receptionist, web developer, audiologist( assisting individuals who have hearing problems), or a sonographer.
-All of these careers are associated with a freedom to think, a flexible environment and a sensitive workplace.
+Careers include being a writer, receptionist, web developer, audiologist( assisting individuals who have hearing problems), or sonographer.
+All of these careers are associated with freedom to think, a flexible environment, and a sensitive workplace.
 Beyond this, any career that allows flexibility and allows for understanding workplaces would be suitable for individuals with Bipolar Disorder.

-Studies have indicated that high childhood IQ is indicative with traits of bipolar disorder in the future.
-However, further large scale studies are needed to determine if this indeed pans out the same way.
-What is important however, is to note that individuals with Bipolar Disorder are humans like any of us and deserve to be understood and treated with compassion.
+Studies have indicated that high childhood IQ is indicative of traits of bipolar disorder in the future.
+However, further large-scale studies are needed to determine if this indeed pans out the same way.
+What is important, however, is to note that individuals with Bipolar Disorder are humans like any of us and deserve to be understood and treated with compassion.